Mid30s/README-Generator/README.md

   ```

   ## Usage
- To view this application,the following image shows the landing page of the application, or click on https://drive.google.com/file/d/1L33-r6a5yTyH0wq2Pwixjmd5ZAkNTDTB/view
+ To view this application,the following image shows the landing page of the application, or click on the walkthrough video that demonstrates the functionality of this project: https://drive.google.com/file/d/1L33-r6a5yTyH0wq2Pwixjmd5ZAkNTDTB/view
   ![README-Generator](./assets/images/landing.png)
   ![README-Generator](./assets/images/readme-template.png)
   ![README-Generator](./assets/images/display-readme.png)